rkumar0206/spring-AOP-demo/README.md

 			return result;
 		}

-- No if we run our main app, exception will be thrown in the main app and we can decide how to handle it.
+- Now if we run our main app, exception will be thrown in the main app and we can decide how to handle it.